 Second, the Arab Spring neutralized once formidable anti-American foes: Syria and Libya both collapsed into a morass of civil war, removing them as threats to American interest.
 The solutions to both civil wars lay far beyond the power of Saudi Arabia, a fact that is painfully clear to both American and Saudi diplomats.
 The United States has, moreover, concluded its scheme of a regional Middle Eastern alliance system is not worth the expense: America under Barack Obama has increasingly sought to let local problems stay local.

-Moreover, while Saudi once provided a fine staging area to put pressure on both Iran and Iraq, Iraq, Shia and Iran-leaning though it is, is far from booting US power from its borders.
+Moreover, while Saudi once provided a fine staging area to put pressure on both Iran and Iraq, Iraq, Shia and Iran-leaning though it is, is far from booting American power from its borders.
 Other Gulf Cooperation Council states, like the United Arab Emirates, Qatar and Bahrain, have fewer strings attached to their bases: They’re happy to keep the Americans in if it means keeping the Iranians and Saudis out.
 In other words, as America bombs terror groups and tries to destroy the Islamic State, it does so without much need of Saudi Arabia.

 Finally, the Iran nuclear deal has weakened the last pillar of the alliance.
-Once the US desperately needed a counterweight to revolutionary Iran: Saudi Arabia, a fellow Muslim power just as conservative, fit the bill.
+Once the United States desperately needed a counterweight to revolutionary Iran: Saudi Arabia, a fellow Muslim power just as conservative, fit the bill.
 But if Iran and America go from foes to friends, what good is Saudi Arabia?

 Worse, what if it becomes obvious that Iran and America have more in common politically and culturally than do America and Saudi?
 While there are still many years to go before Iran can be taken off the list of rogue states, the door is wide open: as Tehran gains stock in DC, Riyadh’s will slide.